Fu Yue: Life

 Fu Yue was originally a labourer, skilled at making walls for defence.
 Being unable to subscribe towards the repair of certain roads, he then worked upon them himself.
 According to the Records of the Historian, Wu Ding dreamt he would obtain a sage person named Yue 說, and dispatched his officials throughout his reign to find him according to the features seen in the dream, Fu Yue was discovered in a workshed and received the appointment.
 The life is also narrated in the voice of minister Bai Gong Zi Chang (白公子張) in the Guoyu.

-At his death, it is said that he became the constellation known as the Sieve (G Scorpii), one of the twenty-eight constellations of the zodiac, which forms a part of Sagittarius.
+At his death, it is said that he became the constellation known as the Sieve (箕), one of the twenty-eight mansions of the zodiac, which forms a part of Sagittarius.
+The star G Scorpii (Fuyue) is named after him.